Case Studies

 Why increasing product engagement is a must for SaaS success

 While customer engagement is more about driving metrics like session frequency and duration, product engagement goes deeper into usage with metrics like feature adoption & stickiness.
 Amazingly, both metrics contribute to one another.
-In other words, you need both customer and product engagement strategies to succeed.
+In our experience, you need both customer and product engagement strategies to succeed in a competitive market.
+Recent industry benchmarks show that a 5% increase in customer retention can lead to over 25% SaaS revenue growth by 2026, proving that how users interact with your core features is the ultimate driver of scale.

 User engagement - Essential to improving the product adoption rate

 Power up your product engagement!
-Start reading our ultimate SaaS growth guide for User Activation.
+Start reading our updated 2026 SaaS growth guide for User Activation.

-A plurality of business professionals will tell you that their top priority is the customer experience.
+A plurality of business professionals will tell you that their top priority in 2026 is the customer experience.
 Why?
-Because top experiences lead to happy customers and eventually growth!
+Because in an AI-driven market, top experiences lead to happy customers and eventually exponential growth!
 The right product engagement strategies will lead users to engage and let your CX work its magic.
+Based on industry research, shifting focus from pure acquisition to deep engagement is the most sustainable way to scale a SaaS brand today.

 17 actionable strategies to increase product engagement